Bap Kennedy: Let's Start Again (2014–2016)

 After the Celtic melancholy of The Sailor's Revenge, Kennedy moved to an upbeat Americana style for the follow-up Let's Start Again.
 The album, which Kennedy recorded in his native Northern Ireland, was produced by Mudd Wallace, who produced several albums for Northern Irish alternative rock band Therapy?.
 Wallace was a long-time friend of Kennedy and had worked as producer for Kennedy's early band 10 Past 7.
 Let's Start Again uses local Northern Irish session musicians, and features several musicians from Kennedy's live band, including his wife Brenda Kennedy, who plays bass guitar and sings backing vocals on the album.

 The album had a full international release on CD and vinyl formats by Proper Records, and has received widespread critical acclaim including a 5 star review from No Depression.

 Reckless Heart (2016)

-Kennedy's final album, Reckless Heart, was recorded in early 2016, only a few weeks before his diagnosis.
+Reckless Heart was Kennedy's final album completed during his lifetime, recorded in early 2016, only a few weeks before his diagnosis.
 Like Let's Start Again, Reckless Heart was recorded in Northern Ireland and used several musicians from Kennedy's live band, including his wife Brenda.

 The album was released posthumously by Kennedy's label Lonely Street Discs, in conjunction with Last Chance Records in the US and by at the Helm in the UK and internationally.
 It has received widespread critical acclaim.